popcorn-kernel/popcorn/README.md

 # popcorn
-the popcorn kernel built on TRANS (coming soon)
+the popcorn kernel built on the TRANS ecosystem (coming soon)